-- Collect the pages and bind them together to create a class book.
-Scan or take photos of the student book and send to emisoshnik@newyorkedge.org. - Ask students, "How do you think your character helped or could have helped to change the Mayor's mind?" - Thank students for their participation and understanding of how books are used in many different ways!
+- Tell students to share their work in pairs, small groups, or as a whole class. - Collect the pages and bind them together to create a class book.
+Scan or take photos of the student book and send to emisoshnik@newyorkedge.org. - Ask students, "What was your favorite part of someone else's story?" - Thank students for their participation.